MorpheusAIs/moragents/AGENTABILITIES.md

       2. *Note: on-hold*
 3. **lachsbagel on Discord** - [this repo](https://github.com/LachsBagel/moragents):
    1. Local Docker install
-   2. Transient tkinter-based UI, which will be replaced by a more compelling UI developed by CliffordAttractor
+   2. Transient tkinter-based UI
+      1. (pending) will be replaced by a more compelling UI developed by CliffordAttractor
    3. (pending) Delegator agent to allow automatic delegation of downstream tasks of agents without requiring manual specification by users.
 4. **artfuljars on Discord**:
    1. Windows Build (EXE version of .app)